 If a dealership sells the car ‘as is,’ it must clearly display this fact.
 When you are looking at this ‘as is’ used car, there should be a notice on it that the vehicle is ‘as is’ and has no warranty.
 If this information is not clearly provided at the time of sale, then the sale was illegal.
 You could be eligible for coverage under the lemon law if you have a major reliability problem with the car.

 Generally, you should remember that even if you buy an ‘as is’ vehicle that ends up being a lemon, you still have rights.
 It is not unusual for sellers to not follow California legal procedures when they sell ‘as is’ vehicles.
 However, in case you are involved in a vehicle accident, it’s crucial to consult with a vehicle accident lawyer to protect your rights and seek appropriate compensation.

 What To Do If You Think You Have a Lemon

 Whether your car is new, used, ‘as is,’ etc., you should check to see what your rights are under the lemon law.
 First, keep track of all repairs that are made on your used car.
 Hold on to all sales receipts, repair records, and so forth.
 The more proof you have that your car has had an unreasonable number of repairs, the more likely you can win a lemon law case.
 Especially in the case of used cars, you also should talk to a California lemon law attorney to understand what your rights are.
+Additionally, if you’ve been involved in a pedestrian accident, it’s essential to consult a pedestrian accident lawyer to ensure you receive proper legal representation.
 Most manufacturers will fight a used lemon law claim, so it is wise to seek legal help.